Title: The Paris Secret

 Favourite Quote: “They crossed the river, and the wide boulevards and bountiful banks of flowers planted in strict formations along the Jardins des Tuileries had been replaced by labyrinthine streets that looped and twisted back on themselves, modest fountains or stand-alone trees populating tiny, dusty squares, metal grilles pushed back against shop walls.
 The roads narrowed to become one-way only and racks of bikes and scooters littered the kerbs”

 Flora Sykes is a professional fine art associate at Beaumont’s Fine Art Agents, who spends more time in the air flying to destinations for her clients than on the ground with her friends and family.
-She is work driven with her vast knowledge of historical paintings as well as the clients that deals them, she is known throughout the art world for her passion, expertise and experience, Flora feels more at home at auction houses than anywhere else.
+Work driven with her vast knowledge of historical paintings as well as the clients that deals them, she is known throughout the art world for her passion, expertise and experience, Flora feels more at home at auction houses than anywhere else.

 A new contract has her and her employer Angus, flying out to Paris to the Haussmann townhouse of Lillian and Jacques Vermeil, a respectable wealthy family with a vast connection into the art world.
-The family have just discovered that they own an apartment in Paris which has been untouched for 73 years but that they are not allowed to enter the property until the death of Jacques mother, Magda, who refuses to tell them why.
+The family have just discovered that they own an apartment in Paris which has been untouched for 73 years but that they are not allowed to enter until the death of Jacques mother, Magda, who refuses to tell them why.

 “Flora felt her breath quicken.
 She looked around the room.
 Even apart from the pieces littering the table, there must be another five dozen paintings stacked in piles against the walls.
 The sheer volume of art and artefacts was staggering.
 There was far more, surely, than could ever have been hung on the walls here; the apartment was not grand or built on the lofty scale of the Haussmann town houses.
 What were they all doing here?”

-The book is absolutely wonderful, it’s in depth knowledge of the art world is incredible, Karen Swan has clearly done her research.
+The book is absolutely wonderful, it’s in depth knowledge of the art world is incredible, Swan has clearly done her research.
 I love the way she places the detailed setting of each scene, whether it’s in the dusty abandoned apartment, the streets of Paris or the town Saint-Paul-de-Vence, you really feel like you’re there.

 “The cab pulled to a stop in the centre of town, outside a cafe, its tables shaded with a rattan sunroof, ivy creeping over the walls in sticky tendrils and a giant watermill set into the side of the building.
 Flora paid and jumped out, allowing herself to be swept along with the tide of tourists all heading down a narrow street, past the old covered flower market where an elderly woman was sitting on a deckchair, fruit laid out on trays before her.
 Opposite was a large pedestrianized square where several games of petanque were being played, surrounded on three sides by cafes, their tables full thanks to the blistering heat, and people sitting and resting on the low wall.”